OlivierLD/raspberry-coffee/NMEA-multiplexer/manual.md

 > makes it a bit more convenient and flexible to use.

 #### Pre-defined channel types
 > Note: There is a default REST channel type available when `with.http.server` is set to `true`.
+See below.

 - `serial`
     - Serial port input.